-The pandemic forced organizations worldwide to shift everyone to remote work.
+The pandemic forced organisations worldwide to shift everyone to remote work.
 Employees had to perform as many business activities as possible remotely.
-Most organizations weren’t ready for this change.
+Most organisations weren’t ready for this change.

 With the rapid-paced movement to public cloud environments, DevOps teams need to migrate trusted on-premise tools to the cloud without compromising security.
 One major challenge to collaboration and remote work is determining where to store application source code.

-Yes, we have distributed source control solutions based on Git (GitHub, Bitbucket, GitLab, and the like), but not all organizations use public cloud services.
-Many run Git in the company’s centralized data center using tools like GitHub Enterprise Server and Azure DevOps Server.
+Yes, we have distributed source control solutions based on Git (GitHub, Bitbucket, GitLab, and the like), but not all organisations use public cloud services.
+Many run Git in the company’s centralised data centre using tools like GitHub Enterprise Server and Azure DevOps Server.

 But we can move our source to the cloud without compromising security.
 Major providers like GitHub offer encryption and robust access control to ensure private code remains private.
 And source scanning tools like Trend Micro Cloud One™ – Open Source Security by Snyk provide additional protection by scanning your dependencies to find vulnerabilities.

 Put simply, shifting left in our DevOps processes allows us to put security first — and it works just as well in the cloud as it does on-premise.